 Lost were recorded by the Original MFSB.

 Charles Collins on drums;

 Dennis Harris and TJ Tindall on guitar;

 Leon Huff, Victor Carstarphen, and Lenny Pakula on keys.

-was also the time Gamble and Huff moved into their world
+time Gamble and Huff moved into their world headquarters

-headquarters at 309 South Broad St. This was an important
+at 309 South Broad St. This was an important period, also.

-period.
-For it proved conclusively that Gamble and Huff
+For it proved conclusively that Gamble and Huff could create

-could create hits with whomever they chose.
-This period
+hits with whomever they chose.
+This period lasted from about